slashinfty/tournament-organizer/README.md

 ### About
 This JavaScript module for Node.js facilitates the organization and execution of tournaments.

-Tournaments can be paired by single elimination, double elimination, round-robin, double round-robin, and Swiss.
+Tournaments can be paired by single elimination, double elimination, stepladder, round-robin, double round-robin, and Swiss.
+Playoffs can be paired by single elimination, double elimination, and stepladder.

-If round-robin, double round-robin, or Swiss are chosen, then a single elimination or double elimination playoffs can follow.

 For non-elimination tournaments, the following tiebreakers systems are supported:
 * Solkoff